brakmic/Bitcoin_Full_Node_on_Raspberry_Pi3/README.md

 # Bitcoin Full Node on Raspberry Pi 3

-Shell scripts and config files from [my article](https://blog.brakmic.com/running-a-full-bitcoin-node-on-raspberry-pi-3/) on creating a full **Bitcoin Core node on Raspberry Pi 3**
+Shell scripts and config files from [my article](https://blog.brakmic.com/running-a-full-bitcoin-node-on-raspberry-pi-3/) on creating a **Bitcoin Core node on Raspberry Pi 3**

 ## Firewall configuration